 What are the limitations of the European Solidarity Tracker?

-The information displayed in the European Solidarity Tracker presents a non-exhaustive collection.
+The information displayed in the European Solidarity Tracker presents a non-exhaustive collection, and covers the first wave of the pandemic in Europe.
 It is incomplete and thus only indicative of the full response Europeans have mounted to the coronavirus crisis.
 Rethink: Europe has set out to capture the pan-European debate around solidarity and the interconnectedness of EU member states.
 National activities directed at a country’s own citizens, therefore, are not included.
 Similarly, the activities of third countries towards the EU and the EU’s activities towards third countries are not included at launch.

 How do I use the European Solidarity Tracker?